sameerah2710/fabindia_masai/README.md

 - `Product Category Page`: Products created dynamically, with sorting and filtering features.
 - `Cart Page`: User can see or remove products added in the cart.
 <!-- - `Wishlist Page`: Users can add or remove products to the wishlist. -->
-- `Checkout Page`: Users can add the delivery address
-- `Payment Page`: debit and credit card payment option.
-Users can add their payment details and also avail for discount.
-- `Order Successful Page` : After successul payment user redirected to Order successful page.
 - `Additional Features` : Kept the branding, fonts, colors and favicon and titles consistent throughtout the whole site to give a feel like the original site.

 ---

 ### How To Use ✅

 First you have to have to go to the signup page and create a new account.
 Then you will be find an alert that signup successful.
-After the signup process is completed you have to login with the same details you will redirected to landing page.
-You can now go to the category page and navigate to add products to the cart.
+After the signup process is completed you have to login with the same details you will redirected to Home page.
+You can now add products to the cart.
 After that you can proceed to the checkout page. you will redirected to the checkout page and add your address and proceed to payment page to add your debit/credit card detials to place your order successfully.

 ---